Yamamoto Tatsuo: Career

 In 1911, Prime Minister Saionji Kinmochi decided that he needed an expert in the field of finance to reform the Finance Ministry during his second cabinet, and appointed Yamamoto to become Finance Minister.
 This was the first time that a businessman had been selected to head a cabinet post, and set a precedent for selecting business executives to head ministries focused on economics or finance.
-However, with a looming financial crisis in the aftermath of the Russo-Japanese War, Yamamoto strongly opposed the Imperial Japanese Army’s demands for additional funding to support an increase in the number of infantry divisions.
-This issue led directly to the collapse of the Saionji cabinet in 1912.
-Afterwards, Yamamoto joined the Rikken Seiyūkai political party.
+However, with a looming financial crisis in the aftermath of the Russo-Japanese War, Yamamoto strongly opposed the Imperial Japanese Army's demands for additional funding to support an increase in the number of infantry divisions.
+This issue led directly to the collapse of the Second Saionji Cabinet in 1912.
+Afterwards, Yamamoto joined the Rikken Seiyūkai party.

-After the start of the Taishō period, during the 1st Yamamoto Gonnohyōe administration, Yamamoto was picked to become Minister of Agriculture and Commerce.
-Yamamoto also picked another former Bank of Japan governor, Takahashi Korekiyo, to head the Finance Ministry, hoping for a through fiscal revamp of the Japanese government.
+After the start of the Taishō period, during the First Cabinet of Yamamoto Gonnohyōe, Yamamoto was picked to become Minister of Agriculture and Commerce.
+Yamamoto Gonnohyōe also picked another former Bank of Japan governor, Takahashi Korekiyo, to head the Finance Ministry, hoping for a through fiscal revamp of the Japanese government.
 However, his cabinet was soon brought down by the Siemens scandal.
-Yamamoto returned again as Minister of Agriculture and Commerce under the subsequent Hara and Takahashi administrations from 1918 to 1922.
+Yamamoto returned again as Minister of Agriculture and Commerce under the subsequent Hara and Takahashi Cabinets from 1918 to 1922.
+He was ennobled with the kazoku peerage title of danshaku (baron) in 1920.

-In 1925, Yamamoto joined the new Seiyūhontō party, along with Hatoyama Ichirō; however, the party failed to gain popular support and soon merged with the Kenseikai to form the Rikken Minseitō.
-However, as a former member of the rival Seiyūkai, Yamamoto found himself excluded from the highest ranks of the party leadership, and passed over for any important positions until 1932, when he was appointed as Home Minister under the Saitō Makoto administration in the aftermath of the March 15 incident.
-As Home Minister, he presided over a more severe interpretation of the Peace Preservation Laws.
+In 1925, Yamamoto joined the new Seiyūhontō party, along with Ichirō Hatoyama; however, the party failed to gain popular support and soon merged with the Kenseikai to form the Rikken Minseitō.
+However, as a former member of the rival Seiyūkai, Yamamoto found himself excluded from the highest ranks of the party leadership, and passed over for any important positions until 1932, when he was appointed as Home Minister under the Saitō Cabinet in the aftermath of the March 15 incident.
+As Home Minister, he presided over a more severe interpretation of the Peace Preservation Law.

-Yamamoto continued to serve in the House of Peers until is dissolution by the post-war Constitution of Japan, and died in 1947 at the age of 91.
+Yamamoto continued to serve in the House of Peers until its dissolution by the post-war Constitution of Japan, and died in 1947 at the age of 91.
 His grave is at Aoyama Cemetery in Tokyo.